 Understanding our thinking preferences can be a light bulb moment, providing insight into why we work the way we do, and what our strengths are.
 This is particularly important for freelancers who move from working in a team environment to working on their own.
+I have found it helpful in identifying my strengths and therefore the services I offer through my business, and who my ideal clients are.

 The four categories within this system are: